Course Enquiry FAQs

 PPG provides professional membership and insurance to Positive Psychology Practitioners through a range of pathways, including coaching, training, facilitation, and counselling.
 There are 5 membership categories: (1) Student Membership; (2) Associate Membership – Level 3; (3) Professional Membership – Level 5; (4) Fellow Membership – Level 7+; (5) Organisational Membership.

-Insurance and liability coverage is for categories 3 and 4 who are practicing Positive Psychology as individuals in the UK.
+Insurance and liability coverage is provided for categories 3 and 4 who are practicing Positive Psychology as individuals in the UK.
 Student members are not covered for professional practice as they have not yet graduated.
 All student assignments are conducted with this in mind.
 Organisational members are obliged to arrange their own liability and insurance needs.

 Practicing members are also eligible to apply to the PPG Register of Professionals.
 This includes an annual practitioner assessment and peer exchange.
 PPG also encourage members to engage in regular forms of professional support as relevant throughout the year.

 For more information on membership, please click here.

 3) Applied Positive Psychology Research

 Along with advocated for and taking concrete action towards professionalising Positive Psychology in Practice, PPG is also active in creating bases of knowledge related to professional practice through its centres.

-The first initiative is on Violence & Post-Traumatic Growth, which partners with Combat Academy UK, Inner Athletics Ltd., and G.E.T.
-Therapy Ltd. Plans are underway to create two further applied research initiatives on Positive Ageing and Positive Organisations by the end of 2020.
+The first PPC initiative on Violence & Post-Traumatic Growth partners with Combat Academy UK, Inner Athletics Ltd., and G.E.T.
+Therapy Ltd. It also runs a Courage Scholarship to boost professional and academic studies in this area.
+The second emerging initiative is on Positive Organisations.
+Plans are underway to create a further initiative on Positive Ageing in 2021.

 All applied research centres and their initiatives take into account the evidence-based needs of Positive Psychology Practitioners and focus on bridging research and practice to uphold and further develop the professional standards of Positive Psychology in Practice.
-We welcome input and suggestions from our members in this regard.
+We welcome input and suggestions from our members in this regard, and encourage inter-disciplinary collaborations.

-For more information on PPG’s applied research, please contact: firstname.lastname@example.org
+For more information on PPG’s applied research initiatives, please contact: firstname.lastname@example.org

 What is the difference between the Positive Psychology Guild and the Positive Psychology Network?